JeniaD/JeniaD.github.io/_posts/2024-05-31-cheatsheets.md

 [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/)

 OWASP Cheat Sheet Series offers concise information on various security topics, including secure coding practices, authentication, data validation, and more, aimed at helping developers and security professionals.

-These resources can greatly aid your penetration testing efforts by providing tools, techniques, and detailed examples for identifying and exploiting vulnerabilities.